KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 SCANsat by technogeeky (v7.0RC4)
 Soviet Engines by BobCat
 Spaceplane Plus by Porkjet (v1.3)
-Space Shuttle Engines & KM_Gimbal by dtobi (v2.1.2) [NOTE: Not all parts supported at this time.]
+Space Shuttle Engines & KM_Gimbal by dtobi (v2.1.2)
+[NOTE: Not all parts supported at this time.]
 Sum Dum Heavy Industries - Service Module System by sumghai (v2.2.1) [NOTE: Delete MM Configs found in the Parts folder] Taurus HCV by jnrobinson (v1.2.1)
-Universal Storage by PaulKingtiger (v0.8.4)
+Universal Storage by Daishi and PaulKingtiger (v0.8.4) (Core v0.8.4.22, KAS v0.8.3.12, TAC v0.8.3.4)
-Core (v0.8.4.22)
-KAS (v0.8.3.12)
-TAC (v0.8.3.4) [NOTE: ONLY install "US_TAC" folder in the TAC pack.]
+[NOTE: ONLY install "US_TAC" folder in the TAC pack.]
+World Space by Lovad
+[NOTE: Apollo CSM and Mercury Spacecraft NOT SUPPORTED due to model incompatibilities.]

 Optional:
 Realistic Tech Progression Lite tech tree by Medieval Nerd (note: requires RftSEngines)

 Coming Soon: Works in Progress or Future Plans - In No Particular Order [NOTE: Packs in this list, while maybe present, ARE NOT guaranteed to work at all, and could quite possibly cause KSP to crash.
-Any bug report will be ignored or publicly mocked, so don't try to report something.]
+No bug reports at this time please.]
 B9 by bac9 (WIP)
 FASA by Frizzank (v4.97) (WIP)
-World Space by Lovad [NOTE: Apollo CSM and Mercury Spacecraft NOT SUPPORTED.]
-LazTek SpaceX by LazurusLuan (WIP)
 OLDD Apollo/Saturn, N1, Proton (WIP)
 KOSMOS Spacecraft Design Bureau by Normak (4.7) (WIP) Lionhead ESA, Rovers, Landers, Probes, Solar Panels by Yogui87